lingua-libre/LinguaRecorder/README.md

 * Opera ?

 ### Live demos
+The [LinguaRecorder sandbox](https://dev.lingualibre.fr/demo/sandbox.html) allows you to get familiar with (hardly) all features of the library, and to play with it's configuration possibilities.

-The demo folder contain several implementation examples, which can be tested [here](https://dev.lingualibre.fr/demo).
+The demo folder contain several other implementation examples.

 # Documentation